-After the course, students should be able to
+At the completion of the course, students should be able to

-- Design and implement GPU-based solutions to computationally intensive problems from science and engineering disciplines: - o Develop computational thinking and parallel programming skills.
+- Design and implement GPU-based solutions to computationally intensive problems from science and engineering disciplines: - Develop computational thinking and parallel programming skills. - Implement CUDA, OpenCL, OpenGL applications on Palmetto Clusters. - Achieve improved application performance and scalability through understanding of architecture and software mapping.